lukasjapan/koreander/README.md

 # Koreander

-Koreander is a template engine that produces HTML code from a clean elegant whitespace driven syntax.
+Koreander is a template engine for Kotlin that builds HTML code from a clean elegant syntax.
-Koreander templates can embed Kotlin code with all its perks.
+The view model is accessed by Kotlin Code which makes Koreander templates very vertasile yet being type-safe.

 ```
 %html
     %body
-        .content Welcome to ${Koreander}!
+        .content Welcome to ${"koreander".capitalized()}!
 ```

 ```